 The Children’s Day Unit

-Social Work clinicians and graduate social work interns are active members of a multidisciplinary team that provides services at the Day Unit, serving adolescents who receive intensive psychiatric evaluation and treatment.
+The social worker and graduate social work intern(s)are active members of a multidisciplinary team that provides services at the Day Unit, serving adolescents who receive intensive psychiatric evaluation and treatment.
 In addition to providing family assessment and intervention, both social worker and social work interns act as primary therapist for some cases, assuming responsibility for treatment planning and implementation.
 Planning for discharge is given priority from the time of admission to ensure appropriate after-care once stability is achieved at the Children’s Day Unit.
 There are also opportunities for interns to become involved in the treatment aspects of research studies.